jackdewinter/pymarkdown/newdocs/src/quick-starts/fixing.md

 ```
 <!-- pyml enable code-block-style-->

-This matches what we expect because line 3 has a heading that is defined with
+This matches what we expect.
+Line 3 has a heading with multiple spaces after the
-multiple spaces after the `#` character, triggering rule MD019 (which checks for
+`#` character, which triggers Rule Plugin `MD019` (extra spaces after `#` in an
-multiple spaces after the `#` character in an ATX heading).
-That same
+ATX heading).
-heading is also a level 1 heading in a document that already has a level 1 heading
+The same heading is also a level‑1 heading in a document that already has a level‑1
-defined on line 1, which triggers rule MD025.
+heading on line 1, which triggers Rule Plugin `MD025`.

 ### Fixing the File